asciamanna/asciamanna.github.io/_drafts/the-importance-of-static-code-analysis.md

 ##Rule Overload

-The first thing you will notice is that the majority of these tools come configured out of the box with a lot of rules.
+One of the first things you will notice is that the majority of these tools come configured out of the box with a lot of rules.
 I recommend that you look at all of them closely.
 You may find that you are missing some critical rules and want to revise your team's coding conventions accordingly.
 While I think this is a great idea, be mindful that the coding conventions should be short.
 So resist the urge to enable every static code analysis rule and have their breaches break the build.
 Not all of the rules will provide the same benefit to your team.
 Some rules will not provide any benefit.
 You should focus on the rules that will provide the maximum benefit, and like everything else in software development iterate on your static analysis configuration.

 ## Critical and Non-critical Rules